Constitution of Namibia: Chapters

 Chapter 2, consisting of the single Article 4, is the major source of Namibian nationality law.

 Amendments

+There have been three amendments as of 2026.

+The First Amendment Act of 1998 allowing the first President, Dr. Sam Nujoma to run for a third term.

+The Second Amendment Act of 2010 addressing residency requirements, establishing the Anti-Corruption Commission and redefining the prison service.

-Prior to the 2014 general elections, the Constitution was amended to increase the size of the Parliament.
+Prior to the 2014 general elections, the Constitution was amended a third time to increase the size of the Parliament.
 The amendment saw an increase in the National Assembly from 78 seats (72 elected, 6 appointed by the President) to 104 seats (96 elected, 8 appointed).
 The National Council increased from 26 seats (two representatives from 13 regions) to 42 seats (three representatives from 14 regions, Kavango was split into Kavango East and Kavango West).
 This expansion was introduced to allow for wider representation of the population, although the real reason behind it was the newly introduced gender equality system of the ruling party SWAPO.
 This system would have pushed several male members out of parliament.
 These changes were approved against the votes of opposition parties, as SWAPO had a two-thirds majority in Parliament.